 An instructor has full autonomy to evaluate a student's academic performance in a course.
 If a student commits an academic violation, the instructor may sanction the student.
 Such sanctions may include: (1) requiring the student to rewrite a paper/assignment or to retake a test/examination; (2) adjusting the student's grade -for either an assignment/test or the course; or (3) giving the student a failing grade for the course.
-Faculty must file instances of academic dishonesty with the appropriate dean and the Executive Dean of Academic Affairs.
+Faculty must file instances of academic dishonesty with the appropriate dean and the Chief Academic Officer.

 The penalty that the University will impose on a student for the first Academic Dishonesty violation is placement on academic integrity probation after the first offense.
 The penalties that the University may impose on a student for multiple or egregious academic integrity violations are:

 - Probation: continued participation in an academic program predicated upon the student satisfying certain requirements as specified in a written notice of probation.
 Probation is for a designated period of time and includes the probability of more severe disciplinary penalties if the student does not comply with the specified requirement or is found to be committing academic integrity violations during the probationary period.
 The student must request termination of the probation in writing.
-This status may be assigned by the appropriate program dean and notification of the Executive Dean of Academic Affairs. - Suspension: temporary dismissal from an academic program or from the University for a specified time, after which the student is eligible to continue the program or return to the University.
+This status may be assigned by the appropriate program dean and notification of the Chief Academic Officer. - Suspension: temporary dismissal from an academic program or from the University for a specified time, after which the student is eligible to continue the program or return to the University.
 Conditions for continuance or readmission may be specified.
-This action may be taken by the Provost after recommendation from the program dean and Executive Dean of Academic Affairs. - Expulsion: permanent dismissal either from an academic program or from the University.
-This action may be taken by the Deans Council after recommendation of the program dean, Executive Dean of Academic Affairs, and the Provost. - Denial or revocation of degree(s).
+This action may be taken by the Chief Academic Officer after recommendation from the program dean and Executive Dean for Academics. - Expulsion: permanent dismissal either from an academic program or from the University.
+This action may be taken by the Deans Council after recommendation of the program dean, Executive Dean for Academics, and the Chief Academic Officer. - Denial or revocation of degree(s).